babel/website/docs/index.md

 ## Type Annotations (Flow and TypeScript)

 Babel can strip out type annotations!
 Check out either our [Flow preset](preset-flow.md) or [TypeScript preset](preset-typescript.md) to get started.
-Keep in mind that **Babel doesn't do type checking**, and you'll have to try to compile the code yourself in order to get the benefits of Type Annotations.
+Keep in mind that **Babel doesn't do type checking**; you'll still have to install and use Flow or TypeScript to check types.

 You can install the flow preset with